-Г NO Are you exclusively or almost exclusively breastfeeding a baby less than 6 months old and have you had no menstrual period since giving birth?
-YES l· NO Have you abstained from sexual 2. intercourse since your last menstrual period or delivery?
-YES → H NO 3.
+NO 1.
+Did you have a baby less than 6 months ago, are you fully or nearly-fully breastfeeding, and have you had no menstrual period since then?
+YES - NO 2.
+Have you abstained from sexual intercourse since your last menstrual period or delivery?
+YES 7 NO 3.
 Have you had a baby in the last 4 weeks?
-YES > l· NO 4.
-Did your last menstrual period start within the past 7 days?
-YES > F NO 5.
-Have you had a miscarriage or abortion in the past 7 days?
-YES → F NO Have you been using a reliable 6. contraceptive method consistently and correctly?
-YES > 1 1
+YES 1 NO 4.
+Did your last menstrual period start within the past 7 days (or within the past 12 days if you are planning to use an IUCD)?
+YES 1 NO 5.
+Have you had a miscarriage or abortion in the past 7 days (or within the past 12 days if you are planning to use an IUCD)?
+YES 1 NO 6.
+Have you been using a modern contraceptive method consistently and correctly?
+YES

 If the client answered NO to all of the questions, pregnancy cannot be ruled out.
-Client should await menses or use a pregnancy test.
+Client should await menses or do a pregnancy test.